 The GE Universal Remote Control works with up to four video and audio components, so you can control your TV, disc players, satellite box, and Roku stick with a single remote.
 It is preprogrammed to work with Samsung TVs and Roku boxes, but it can work with devices from any major brand.
 The remote comes in five colors, and is easy to set up and program.

-GE Universal Remote Control for Samsung, Vizio, LG, Sony, Sharp, Roku, Apple TV, RCA, Panasonic, Smart TVs, Streaming Players, Blu-ray, DVD, 4-Device, Black, 34457
+Universal Remote Control and Samsung Replacement Remote, 4-Device, for Samsung, Vizio, LG, Sony, Sharp, Roku, Apple TV, Soundbars, Smart TVs, Streaming Players, Blu-ray, DVD, and more, 34457 by GE

 This simple universal remote can work with your TV and with a variety of other electronics.